Command Line Tools¶

 -h,--help Print this help message and exit

 -m,--mappings TEXT:FILE ...
-XML defining custom mappings between sen and hla
+XML defining custom mappings between sen and HLA

 -d,--directories TEXT:DIR ...
 REQUIRED

-directories containing FOM XML files
+Directories containing FOM XML files

--s,--settings TEXT:FILE code generation settings file
+-s,--settings TEXT:FILE Code generation settings file

 UML¶